MailOnline/gh-lint/README.md

 where config.json is a configuration file described by [this schema](https://github.com/MailOnline/gh-lint/blob/master/schemas/config.json).

-At the moment only rules for specific repositories are supported.
+You can define rules for organisations, teams and specific repos.

 ## License